eprush/FastAnimals/README.md

 # FastAnimals
-A test task is a small web service that returns a random photo of a cat, dog, or fox upon request, having previously processed it.
+This is a web service that returns a random photo of a cat, dog, or fox upon request, having previously processed it.

 ## Technology stack
 - Python >=3.13
 - FastAPI
 - SQLAlchemy
 - PostgreSQL
+- Celery
-- Pillow
+- Redis
 - Docker
 - Alembic
+- Pillow
 - pdm
 - RESTAPI